Berkayozgun/paradise-nursery/README.md

 - **src/pages/ProductsPage.jsx**: The page where products are listed, allowing filtering by category and adding products to the cart.
 - **src/pages/CartPage.jsx**: The page where users can view and manage their cart.
 - **src/pages/LandingPage.jsx**: The landing page of the application, directing users to the products page.
+- **src/pages/CheckoutPage.jsx**: The page where users can complete their purchase and download an invoice.
 - **src/main.jsx**: The entry point of the application, containing configurations for React, Redux, and React Router.

 ## Technologies Used